gilescope/bevy_flycam/README.md

 * Single-line setup
 * A tiny bit faster?

+and differences from upstream:

+* Scroll moves the camera forwards / backwards
+* run (shift) and slow motion (s)
+* wasm support
+* hold down mouse button allows movement even if cursor not grabbed.

 ## Usage
 1. Add to `Cargo.toml` or copy `lib.rs` to your own file
 ```toml